Now streaming on:

 This is going to end badly.

 In the best Romero tradition, the jokey explanations of what precipitated the apocalypse are open-ended metaphors for real fears, American and global.
-The world got knocked off its axis by something called "polar fracking," which seems like mere Monty Python-eseque word salad until you hear representatives of the polar fracking industry going on the news and baldly denying that the process is bad for nature.
-Centerville, a placid American town that seemed culturally and economically dead when the story began, is shaken from its torpor by a literally seismic upheaval that makes one part of the population wish to devour the other.
-The mortal majority at first refuses to accept that they're facing an extinction-level threat, and when they've finally figured it out, it's too late: there are just too many of Them.
-But the paranoia doesn't all flow in one direction.
-In an early scene at the local diner, that cliched emblem of America's ideological crossroads, MAGA Frank unthinkingly insults Hank, a black man ("Keep America White Again," Frank's red cap reads) and although Hank shrugs it off, his weary expression confirms that this kind of thing has happened before.
-The first zombie to knock on Frank's door, looking to eat his face off, happens to be black.
+The world got knocked off its axis by something called "polar fracking," which seems like word salad until you hear representatives of the polar fracking industry on the news, denying that the process is bad for nature.
+Centerville, a placid American town that seemed culturally and economically dead when the story began, is shaken from its torpor by a literally seismic upheaval that makes one part of the population wish to kill the other.
+The mortal majority at first refuses to accept that they're facing an extinction-level threat.
+When they've finally figured it out, it's too late: there are just too many of Them.

-A chill of dread is in the air.
-Pets and livestock hide from the humans who once called themselves their caretakers.
-They know what's coming.
-They know, like Ronnie, that things are sure to end badly.
-As in a "Twilight Zone" episode, or a classic horror movie, or the most recent string of environmentally-focused Godzilla films, or the plague on Thebes that vexed Oedipus, the extinction threat came from within.
-It was an unspoken answer to our hubris, our sins, and our inability to recognize that our time is up, and that we're the ones who sped up the timetable, by being so ignorant, greedy, and clueless.
+As in a "Twilight Zone" episode, or a classic horror movie, the most recent string of environmentally-focused Godzilla films, or the plague on Thebes that vexed Oedipus, the extinction threat comes from within.
+It's an unspoken answer to our hubris, our sins, and our inability to recognize that our time is up, and that we're the ones who accelerated the timetable by being ignorant, greedy, and clueless.
 "So very ravenous," Zelda says, observing the undead, and damning the living, too, "but well past yer expiration date."